-Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time.
+Patent terms may be inadequate to protect our competitive position on our product candidates for an adequate amount of time.\

 Patent rights are of limited duration.
 In the United States, if all maintenance fees are paid timely, the natural expiration of a patent is generally 20 years after its first effective filing date.
 Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such product candidates are commercialized.
 Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from biosimilar or generic products.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing product candidates similar or identical to ours.
 Upon issuance in the United States, the term of a patent can be increased by patent term adjustment, which is based on certain delays caused by the USPTO, but this increase can be reduced or eliminated based on certain delays caused by the patent applicant during patent prosecution.
 The term of a United States patent may also be shortened if the patent is terminally disclaimed over an earlier-filed patent.
-A patent term extension (PTE) based on regulatory delay once, for a single product.
-Moreover, only a single patent can be extended for each marketing approval, and any patent can be extended only once, for a single product.
+A patent term extension (PTE) based on regulatory delay may be available in the United States.
+However, only a single patent can be extended for each marketing approval, and any patent can be extended only once, for a single product.
 Moreover, the scope of protection during the period of the PTE does not extend to the full scope of the claim, but instead only to the scope of the product as approved.
 Laws governing analogous PTEs in foreign jurisdictions vary widely, as do laws governing the ability to obtain multiple patents from a single patent family.
 Additionally, we may not receive an extension if we fail to exercise due diligence during the testing phase or regulatory review process, apply within applicable deadlines, fail to apply prior to expiration of relevant patents or otherwise fail to satisfy applicable requirements.
-If we are unable to obtain PTE or rest obtain approval of competing products following our patent expiration and may take advantage of our investment in development and clinical trials by referencing our clinical and preclinical data to launch their product earlier than might otherwise be the case, and our revenue could be reduced, possibly materially.
+If we are unable to obtain PTE or restoration, or the term of any such extension is less than we request, the period during which we will have the right to exclusively market our product will be shortened and our competitors may obtain approval of competing products following our patent expiration and may take advantage of our investment in development and clinical trials by referencing our clinical and nonclinical data to launch their product earlier than might otherwise be the case, and our revenue could be reduced, possibly materially.